Dragon Wars: Land of Myth Chapter One Part One

 “He’s a guy.
 They don’t have to bother.”

-“What?!”
-Lydia and Andrew exclaimed simultaneously and then looked at each other and laughed.
+“What?”
+Lydia and Andrew exclaimed, then looked at each other and laughed.

 “That’s so bloody sexist, Kaz.”
-Andrew ran a hand through his blonde hair.
+Andrew ran a hand through his blond hair.
 “If I said that you’d punch me.”

 Karen glared at her.
 “I give up!
 Let’s wait for Dan downstairs.”